On the Formation of Min-weight Codewords of Polar/PAC Codes and Its Applications: Introduction

-In this work, we study the properties of the polar transform, a matrix resulting from the Kronecker power of the 2x2 binary Hadamard matrix, and characterize the rows involved in the generation of minimum weight codewords.
-We also propose an code design approach where the objective is improving the error coefficient $A_{d_{min}}$ of a code.
-The codes design by this approach outperforms polar codes and PAC codes in terms of block error rate (BLER).
-In summary, the contributions of this work are: \begin{itemize} \item Analysis of the properties of polar transform based on the binary expansion of the row and column indices, \item Characterizing explicitly all the row combinations of the generator matrix involved in the formation of minimum weight codewords, \item Analysis of error coefficient improvement in the convolutional precoding process in PAC codes, \item A code construction procedure to improve the error coefficient of polar and PAC codes. \end{itemize}
+In this work, we first study the properties of the polar transform, a matrix resulting from the Kronecker power of the 2x2 binary Hadamard matrix, and characterize the rows involved in the generation of minimum-weight codewords.
+Although our characterization rediscovers a known formula for the number of minimum-weight codewords of polar codes developed in Bardet \textit{et al.}~\cite{bardet, bardet_arxiv}, it offers a different perspective that facilitates a novel approach for code modifications.
+Based on this, we propose a simple, low-complexity, and explicit method to modify polar and PAC codes to reduce the error coefficient $\Adm$, i.e. the number of minimum-weight codewords.
+Our method seeks to balance the competing effects of reducing the error coefficient and using some less reliable sub-channels to improve the error performance.
+The codes designed by this approach outperform polar codes and PAC codes in terms of block error rate (BLER) in certain regimes.
+More specifically, as demonstrated by the numerical results, the proposed codes have an edge at low and medium SNR regimes (where the gain is usually harder to achieve), and the BLER of $10^{-2}$-$10^{-3}$ over polar codes and their well-known variants.
+This BLER level is commonly used in many use cases, except in ultra-reliability low-latency communications (URLLC).
+Furthermore, we compare our results with the BLER lower bound for finite-length codes as a reference.
+In summary, our contributions are given below. \begin{itemize} \item We establish a construction of minimum-weight codewords in a polar code as a sum of a row~$i$ of minimum weight $\wm$, a set of \textit{core} rows (rows that are at distance $\wm$ from the row $i$), and a set of \textit{balancing} rows, which brings the weight of the sum back to $\wm$.
+This construction (see Theorem~1) immediately leads to a lower bound on the number of minimum-weight codewords in a polar code. \item We provide an analysis of error coefficient improvement in the convolutional precoding process in PAC coding. \item Based on our new understanding of the structures of minimum-weight codewords, we develop a code modification procedure to improve the error coefficient of polar and PAC codes, targeting the low SNR regimes and BLER of $10^{-2}$-$10^{-3}$. \end{itemize}